 Convert KST to CET

-See the 8-hour time difference between Korea Standard Time and Central European Time, with a live converter and meeting planner.
+See the time difference between Korea Standard Time and Central European Time with a live converter, hourly table, and meeting planner.

 How to Convert KST to CET

-Export and share the confirmed time: After selecting the range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when a Korean headquarters team needs to send a confirmed meeting slot to European distributors or remote staff so each person sees the appointment in their own local time automatically.
+Export the selected meeting time: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially practical when a Seoul operations team needs to send a confirmed time block to partners in Austria, Belgium, or Italy so everyone receives the meeting in their own local calendar without manual rechecking.

 Understanding the KST to CET Time Difference